nrynjoshi/AES_GPL/README.md

        var a = a+ 80
    endif
    circle a

-   // variable sample program
-   var a=50
-   circle a
-   var a=a+50
-   circle a

    // method sample program
    // method defination code block def testMethod a, b